Hantaviruses are spread through contact with infected rodents or their droppings.

 (See also Overview of Arbovirus, Arenavirus, and Filovirus Infections.)

 Hantaviruses infect various species of rodents throughout the world.
 The virus is present in the urine and feces of the rodents.
-The infection is spread when people have contact with rodents or their droppings or urine or possibly when they inhale virus particles in places with large amounts of rodent droppings.
+The infection is spread when people have contact with rodents, their droppings or urine, or possibly when they inhale virus particles in places with large amounts of rodent droppings.
 Most hantaviruses do not spread from person to person; rarely, Andes hantavirus in southern South America spreads directly between people in close physical contact.
 Hantavirus infections are becoming more common.

 There are several species of hantavirus.
 Depending on the species the virus affects different organs:

-However, many symptoms of the two infections overlap.
+However, many symptoms of the 2 infections overlap.

 The renal syndrome occurs primarily in parts of Europe, Korea, China, and Russia.
-Seoul hantavirus causes the renal syndrome.
 This virus is spread by brown Norway rats and has been spread throughout the world by rats on ships.
-A few cases of hantavirus infection, spread by pet or laboratory rats, have occurred in the United States, Canada, and Europe.
+A few cases of HFRS hantavirus infection, spread by pet or laboratory rats, have occurred in the United States, Canada, and Europe.

 Symptoms of Hantavirus Infection

-Symptoms of hantavirus infection begin with sudden fever, headache, and muscle aches, typically about 2 weeks after exposure to the rodent droppings or urine.
+Symptoms of hantavirus infection begin with sudden fever, headache, and muscle aches, typically about 2 weeks (but possibly as long as 6 weeks) after exposure to the rodent droppings or urine.
 People may also have abdominal pain, diarrhea, or vomiting.

-People with cardiopulmonary syndrome then develop a cough and shortness of breath, which may become severe within hours.
+People with pulmonary syndrome then develop a cough and shortness of breath, which may become severe within hours.
 Fluid collects around the lung, and blood pressure becomes low.

-The cardiopulmonary syndrome causes death in up to about 50% of people.
+The pulmonary syndrome causes death in up to about 50% of people.
 Those who survive the first few days improve rapidly and recover completely in about 2 to 3 weeks.

 Hemorrhagic fever with renal syndrome